 Can You Borrow from a Cash Balance Plan?

 These plans are deemed “qualified” plans by the IRS.
 What this means is that they are governed by the same provisions that are offered by other qualified plans like 401ks.
-These provisions allow plans to have loan provisions.
+These provisions allow plans to have loan provisions within the retirement trust.

 But you may find that the loans can be less than you think.
 Pursuant to IRS guidelines, participants may borrow the lower of 50% of the vested account balance or $50,000.
 Remember that this is the lower of these two amounts.

 Also, an important point to remember is that most cash balance plans are subject to vesting schedules.
-The standard plan comes with 3 year cliff vesting.
-But a business owner can choose have a immediate vesting that will allow him or her to immediately borrow from the plan.
+The standard plan comes with 3-year cliff vesting.
+But a business owner can choose to have an immediate vesting that will allow him or her to immediately borrow from the plan.